 - Concurrent Enrollment Agreements are not processed during the summer term.

-- Questions regarding the refund process at UNT can be addressed with Student Accounting and University Cashiering Services in the Eagle Student Services Center.
+- Questions regarding the refund process at UNT can be addressed with Student Accounting in the Eagle Student Services Center.